PATRIC3/p3_docs/docroot/user_guides/website_views.md

 ![Feature View](./images/feature_view.png)

 ### Feature List View
 Alternatively, selecting multiple features in the Features Tab and then clicking the **Feature List View** icon in the Action Bar displays the Feature List View.
-Now all of the data tabs contain data and information _**for that set of features only**_, as illustrated below.
+Now all of the data tabs contain data and information _**for that set of features**_, as illustrated below.
 The **Feature Group View** works the same way except that the list of features comes from a saved group.

 ![Feature List View Action Button](./images/feature_list_action_button.png)
 ![Feature List View](./images/feature_list_view.png)